Skip to content

 A quality camera is essential for Tasmania.
 The landscapes are stunning and you’ll be wanting to capture it all in high definition.

-Or for an even smaller, more budget-friendly camera there’s the waterproof Olympus TG-5.
-I’ve got an earlier model, and even 5 years later it still does the job – it’s built like a tank!
-It’s a lot cheaper than the Sony, the image quality is perfect for social media, and best of all it is completely waterproof.
+Or for an even smaller, more budget-friendly camera there’s the waterproof Olympus.
+I bought one a few years back and it is built like a tank!
+A lot cheaper than the Sony or Fuji, and the image quality is perfect for social media while also being ideal for underwater shots while snorkelling or swimming.

 #5 – Compact Tripod